Starsakary/Trident/README.md

 # Trident

-Trident is a SDK that includes libraries for working with TRON.

-Trident makes it easy to build TRON applications with any languages.
+Trident is a SDK that includes libraries for working with TRON, it makes it easy to build TRON applications.

 ## Contribution